CyrilNb/PimpMyTrip/README.md

 # PimpMyTrip

-PimpMyTrip is a native Android application for travelers, walkers and nature lover.
+[University Project] PimpMyTrip is a native Android application for travelers, walkers and nature lover.
 It's an offroad assistant to plan and manage your trips with realtime location update.

 # Stack